Design & Technology

 Intent

 To ensure that we deliver our intention and cover all objectives set out in the National Curriculum, we follow the Design, Make and Evaluate structure.
-The DT lead undertakes learning walks and book-looks to analyse DT teaching across school and to ensure consistency, coverage and progression.
-The National Curriculum provides a structure and The Rainbow Curriculum provides skill progression for the DT curriculum being taught.
-This is, where possible, linked to our Big Ideas to provide a broad, creative approach, which reflects a balanced programme of study.
-Bloom's Taxonomy questions also allow the teachers to assess the depth of learning.
+The DT lead undertakes learning walks, book-looks and staff/pupil voice to analyse DT teaching across school and to ensure consistency, coverage and progression.
+We follow the National Curriculum through the DT Associations projects on a page.
+This is linked to our Big Ideas to provide a broad, creative approach, which reflects a balanced programme of study.
+Bloom’s Taxonomy questions also allow the teachers to assess the depth of learning.
 Lessons are taught in a progressive sequence meaning that the children are building on prior knowledge and skills while being introduced to new ones.

 Planning for Progression